 WHAT TO DO NEXT?

-Some of you guys may be thinking that HTML is a little bit on “dangerous side”, but here’s the top-secret – HTML is actually nothing more than plain text.
-We don’t need to install any complicated code editors nor developer tools… HTML files can be created and edited using just the default Windows Notepad or Mac TextEdit.
+Some of you guys may be thinking that HTML is a little bit on the “dangerous side”, but here’s the top-secret – HTML is actually nothing more than plain text.
+We don’t need to install any complicated code editors or developer tools… HTML files can be created and edited using just the default Windows Notepad or Mac TextEdit.